-capacity in relation to the aggregate risk exposure across all risks types and activities.
+The objective of market risk management is to manage and control market risk exposures within acceptable parameters, whilst capacity in relation to the aggregate risk exposure across all risks types and activities.

-all business divisions have access to extensive, necessary and up-to-date information.
+In order to avoid excessive concentrations of risks, the Company's policies and procedures include specific guidelines to focus all business divisions have access to extensive, necessary and up-to-date information.